jmohitz/Dsse-Assignment/readme.md

 Step 1 - Running semantic clustering

-	Use the google collab sheet - https://colab.research.google.com/drive/1wlyR-CUhVUHHYLvohTfZ4zj2j6Nw6QF6?usp=sharing First upload the "tika_data.zip" folder to colan
+	Use the google collab sheet - https://colab.research.google.com/drive/1wlyR-CUhVUHHYLvohTfZ4zj2j6Nw6QF6?usp=sharing First upload the "tika_data.zip" folder to colab
 	We use quantization to reduce memory requirements, then load in the embeddings model The source code is analysed using this model, and the script runs to create the different required matrices Once the script has finished running, the created cluster files will be downloaded to your system.